OpenEvalProject/evals/manuscripts/elife-17473/v2/manuscript.md

 ## Results and discussion

+E. huxleyi and P. inhibens are two well-studied marine microbes.
+To determine if they co-occur in algal blooms we analyzed the bacterial community associated with E. huxleyi blooms using a culture-independent metagenomic approach.
+Two independent blooms were sampled in the Gulf of Maine during the summer of 2015.
+The results shown in Figure 1 indicate that P. inhibens was indeed found co-occurring with E. huxleyi in algal blooms (Figure 1).
+Thus, the suggested interaction between these microorganisms might be ecologically significant.
+To study the interactions of E. huxleyi and P. inhibens, it was necessary to establish conditions to co-culture these two species.
+We started by examining pure cultures of each microorganism.
+Coccolith-forming (i.e. calcifying) E. huxleyi (strain CCMP3266) were inoculated into L1-Si, a seawater based medium supplemented with additional sources of phosphorus (0.04 mM PO4), nitrogen (0.9 mM NO3) and sulfur (0.08 µM SO4), along with vitamins and trace metals (Guillard and Hargraves, 1993) (see Materials and methods).
+In this medium, E. huxleyi grows to 3×105 cell/ml.
+Under these conditions E. huxleyi produces calcium carbonate coccoliths that surround the algal cell (Figure 2a).
+P. inhibens DSM17395 is normally grown in the rich medium 1/2YTSS (Seyedsayamdost et al., 2011) (see Materials and methods) where it easily aggregates; it often forms ‘rosette’ structures through a polysaccharide-containing pole (Figure 2b,c) (Segev et al., 2015).
+Of note, alone these bacteria do not grow in the L1-Si medium (Figure 2d, grey bars).
+However, we found that bacteria do grow in co-culture with E. huxleyi.
+To grow a co-culture, we inoculated algae into L1-Si medium and, after four days, introduced bacteria into the algal culture.
+In these co-cultures, bacterial numbers increased nearly five orders of magnitude over a period of 14 days (Figure 2d, green bars).
+Microscopic examination of the co-culture revealed that some algae were no longer surrounded by coccoliths (Figure 2e).
+Rather, naked algal cells were now covered by bacteria attached via their poles.
+This attachment was evident in both fixed (Figure 2e) and live (Figure 2f) samples.
+Of note, attachment of P. inhibens to other micro-algae as well as macro-algae has been previously demonstrated (Frank et al., 2015).
+Using a specific fluorescent lectin to detect the polar polysaccharide (see Materials and methods), it appeared that bacterial attachment onto the algal cell also involves the polar bacterial polysaccharide (Figure 2f).
+Examination of co-cultures revealed that over time more algae have attached bacteria (Figure 2g) and each algal cell is associated with increasing numbers of bacteria as the co-culture ages (Figure 2f,h).

 ![Figure 1.](https://cdn.elifesciences.org/articles/17473/elife-17473-fig1-v2.jpg)

-**Figure 1.:** E. huxleyi blooms reveals co-occurrence of P. inhibens.Two E. huxleyi blooms were sampled in the Gulf of Maine during the summer of 2015 and metagenomic analysis of the bacterial population was performed (see Materials and methods).
+**Figure 1.:** Two E. huxleyi blooms were sampled in the Gulf of Maine during the summer of 2015 and metagenomic analysis of the bacterial population was performed (see Materials and methods).
 Shown is the relative abundance of members of the Rhodobacteraceae family, which accounted for 6% of bacteria.
 The same members of the Rhodobacteraceae family were detected in both blooms and their abundance changed ±2% between replicates and between the two blooms.
 P. inhibens was present in both blooms and is indicated by an asterisk.
-Shown are the results for the July 2015 bloom (see Materials and methods).DOI: http://dx.doi.org/10.7554/eLife.17473.003
+Shown are the results for the July 2015 bloom (see Materials and methods).

 ![Figure 2.](https://cdn.elifesciences.org/articles/17473/elife-17473-fig2-v2.jpg)

 **Figure 2.:** (a) Scanning electron microscopy (SEM) image of E. huxleyi (CCMP3266) pure algal culture. (b) SEM image of P. inhibens (DMS17395) pure bacterial culture. (c) Overlay image of a pure culture of P. inhibens bacteria (phase contrast microscopy, grey) stained with a fluorescent lectin (Alexa Fluor 488 conjugated lectin, green). (d) Bacteria grown in L1-Si medium in the absence (grey bars) and presence (green bars) of algae over 20 days.
 Error bars represent the standard deviation of two biological replicates. (e) SEM image of cells from an algal-bacterial co-culture. (f) Phase contrast microscopy imaging of live co-culture samples (grey) overlaid with images of the fluorescent lectin (Alexa Fluor 488 conjugated lectin, green) showing increasing numbers of bacteria attaching onto algal cells over time. (g) Quantification of algal cells with attached bacteria as a function of time, n > 300.
 Error bars represent the standard deviation between the multiple examined fields. (h) Quantification of the number of attached bacteria per algal cell as a function of time, n > 300.
 Error bars represent the standard deviation between the multiple examined fields.
 All scale bars in the figure correspond to 1 µm.
-Statistical significance was calculated using a Student’s T-test and p values are presented above datasets.DOI: http://dx.doi.org/10.7554/eLife.17473.004
+Statistical significance was calculated using a Student’s T-test and p values are presented above datasets.

-Bacteria clearly benefit from interacting with the algal host as their growth is enabled by the algae in an otherwise non-permissive medium (
+Bacteria clearly benefit from interacting with the algal host as their growth is enabled by the algae in an otherwise non-permissive medium (Figure 2d).
+What do bacteria receive from algae that allows them to grow?
+Given that L1-Si does not contain significant amounts of organic carbon to permit robust growth of the heterotrophic bacteria, it stands to reason that the key nutrient that algae provide is fixed carbon.
+If indeed fixed carbon were to be the sole nutrient needed by the bacteria, addition of a utilizable form of carbon to L1-Si should enable bacterial growth.
+However, addition of 5.5 mM glucose did not lead to significant bacterial growth (Figure 3a).
+This was an unexpected result because, as mentioned above, L1-Si in addition to seawater also contains added phosphorus (0.04 mM PO4), nitrogen (0.9 mM NO3) and sulfur (0.08 μM SO4).
+In fact, even addition of higher nutrient concentrations in forms shown to be utilizable by P. inhibens (Zech et al., 2009) as individual supplements (nitrogen 5 mM NH4, phosphorous 2 mM PO4, and sulfur 33 mM SO4) or in various combinations of two or three of them did not lead to robust bacterial growth (Figure 3a).
+Only addition of all four essential nutrients resulted in bacterial growth to a density of 5×108 CFU/ml, which we normalized to 100% in Figure 3a.
+Thus, E. huxleyi can provide all four essential nutrients (C, N, P and S) in suitable forms and concentrations to enable growth of the heterotrophic bacterium P. inhibens.

 ![Figure 3.](https://cdn.elifesciences.org/articles/17473/elife-17473-fig3-v2.jpg)

 **Figure 3.:** (a) Bacterial growth in L1-Si medium supplemented with various essential nutrients (C-glucose, N-nitrogen, P-phosphorus, S-sulfur) was monitored over eight days (see Materials and methods).
 Presented are the maximal growth values that were obtained after three days of incubation.
 The initial bacterial inoculum was 1×105 CFU/ ml.
 Growth in CNPS reached 5×108 and was normalized to 100%. (b) Bacteria consume externally added DMSP. (c) DMSP production by E. huxleyi in pure culture (black bars) and in co-culture (grey bars).
-Error bars represent the standard deviation between two biological replicates.DOI: http://dx.doi.org/10.7554/eLife.17473.005
+Error bars represent the standard deviation between two biological replicates.

 The sulfur flux from algae to bacteria is of special interest.
 Because of its ecological importance, we wanted to investigate whether DMSP plays a role in the interaction between E. huxleyi and P. inhibens.
 First, we examined the ability of bacteria to grow with DMSP as a sole source of sulfur or carbon.
 As shown in Figure 3a, DMSP can serve as a sulfur source (Figure 3a, 'CNP + DMSP 30 μM').
 In contrast, DMSP does not supply sufficient carbon to support robust bacterial growth.
 (Figure 3a 'NP + DMSP 30 μM').
 Even when DMSP was added in higher concentrations to supply carbon in a comparable amount to the carbon supplied by the 5.5 mM glucose in the parallel experiments, bacterial growth was not evident (Figure 3a ‘NP + DMSP 6mM’).
 Next, we directly monitored DMSP consumption in a growing bacterial culture.
 Our measurements indicate that all of the added DMSP is rapidly utilized by the growing bacteria whereas in un-inoculated medium the DMSP levels remain relatively stable over time (Figure 3b).
 Based on these observations, we then proceeded to determine whether DMSP is produced and exuded by algae in pure culture and in co-cultures.
 Indeed, over a period of 17 days, DMSP concentration in the medium of a pure algal culture increased, reaching a concentration of nearly 6 µM (Figure 3c, black bars).
 In contrast, in a co-culture of algae and bacteria, DMSP levels in the medium were nearly undetectable, presumably due to its rapid metabolism by the bacteria (Figure 3c, grey bars).
 Since bacteria are directly attached to their algal host it is possible that they experience a considerably higher local concentration of DMSP than the concentration measured in the bulk medium.
 It has been reported that Roseobacters and other bacteria can chemotax towards DMSP and catabolize it and various metabolic pathways for the bacterial use of the DMSP sulfur have been proposed and tracked (Miller and Belas, 2004; Miller et al., 2004; Seymour et al., 2010; Brock et al., 2013; Wang et al., 2016).
 Thus, it is possible that DMSP serves as a chemical cue attracting bacteria to colonize the E. huxleyi host cell.
 Additional experiments are clearly needed to determine if indeed DMSP serves as an infochemical promoting bacterial colonization.
 Yet, it has been previously shown that algal DMSP and exudates serve as a strong cue to attract bacteria (Seymour et al., 2010; Smriga et al., 2016).

 To further characterize the algal-bacterial interaction we explored the bacterial effect on algal growth.
 Flow cytometry is commonly used to monitor algal growth.
 However, due to bacterial attachment and algal clumping, our co-cultures consist of aggregates of cells of varying sizes.
 Thus, it is challenging to accurately interpret the results of flow cytometry analyses.
 Therefore, our analyses included traditional flow cytometry as well as validation of our results using imaging cytometry in order to characterize the different particles (see Materials and methods).
-We found that during the initial 10 days of culturing, there were greater numbers of algae in the co-cultures compared to pure algal cultures (
+We found that during the initial 10 days of culturing, there were greater numbers of algae in the co-cultures compared to pure algal cultures (Figure 4a).
+In the co-culture, algae reach approximately 25% higher numbers in comparison with the maximum reached in the absence of bacteria.
+In addition, in an algal pure culture the death phase starts after day seven while in a co-culture a significant decrease in population is evident only at day 17.
+Interestingly, the death phase in an algal pure culture seems more gradual than the rapid demise observed in a co-culture (Figure 4a).
+Thus, it seems that the algal-bacterial interaction is dynamic.
+Initially the interaction is mutualistic, however over time bacteria may become harmful for their algal hosts.

 ![Figure 4.](https://cdn.elifesciences.org/articles/17473/elife-17473-fig4-v2.jpg)

 **Figure 4.:** (a) Algal growth was monitored over 17 days in the presence of bacteria (green bars) and in pure culture (black bars). (b) Indole-3-acetic acid (IAA) production was observed in pure bacterial cultures grown in L1-Si supplemented with essential nutrients.
 Shown is an LC-MS extracted ion chromatogram (EIC, m/z 176.0706 ± 10 ppm) of an IAA standard of 500 nM (black) and two biological replicates (red) (see Materials and methods).
 AU=Arbitrary Units. (c) Algal growth was examined upon addition of the auxin IAA.
 Percent algal growth is relative to a culture with no IAA added.
 Note that at a concentration of 1000 μM IAA, cell numbers dropped to less than 10%. (d) Following treatment with 1 mM IAA, the autofluorescence signal of dead algal cells (the lower cell in this image) appears similar to the signal observed in bacterially induced death (compare with Figure 6l), indicative of chloroplast deformation but partially intact cell membrane.
 Scale bar corresponds to 4 μm.
-Error bars in a and c represent the standard deviation between two biological replicates.DOI: http://dx.doi.org/10.7554/eLife.17473.006
+Error bars in a and c represent the standard deviation between two biological replicates.

 ![Figure 4—figure supplement 1.](https://cdn.elifesciences.org/articles/17473/elife-17473-fig4-figsupp1-v2.jpg)

-**Figure 4—figure supplement 1.:** (a) The accurate mass of the bacterial IAA was determined using High Resolution LC-MS. Identical m/z values were obtained for an IAA standard and bacterially produced IAA. (b) Both IAA standard and bacterial IAA exhibit characteristic MS/MS fragmentation patterns, such as the shown fragment m/z 130.DOI: http://dx.doi.org/10.7554/eLife.17473.007
+**Figure 4—figure supplement 1.:** (a) The accurate mass of the bacterial IAA was determined using High Resolution LC-MS. Identical m/z values were obtained for an IAA standard and bacterially produced IAA. (b) Both IAA standard and bacterial IAA exhibit characteristic MS/MS fragmentation patterns, such as the shown fragment m/z 130.

 Various bacteria that interact with plants are known to provide phytohormones (auxins) that promote plant growth (Costacurta and Vanderleyden, 1995).
 It was previously suggested that phenylacetic acid (PAA) produced by P. inhibens might serve as an auxin to enhance algal growth (Seyedsayamdost et al., 2011).
 We could not detect PAA in bacterial cultures or algal-bacterial co-cultures.